• Skip to primary navigation

 From an Instagram post a week or so after Michael died: A friend shared this poem about losing a brother and I filed it away for some day because I’m still in the “looking-for-a-loophole” stage and nowhere near the acceptance stage.
 But…yesterday I took the girls to Six Flags because we’re trying to make the most of every minute we can before Lily moves into her dorm.
 And while I was 24 stories high in the air on the Wonder Woman “Lasso of Truth” ride, spinning in wide circles with the warmth of the sun on my face and the wind in my hair, I felt that grip Marie Howe describes of a “cherishing so deep” it left me speechless.
 “I am living.
 I remember you.”

-Michael was known for living life on his own terms.
+Mike was known for living life on his own terms.
 That was sometimes a source of exasperation for me, his older sister, but he was so good-natured, it was impossible to stay mad.
 When we were going through the adoption process, we asked family and friends to create squares to make into a quilt for Lily.
-This is the square Michael made for her.
+This is the square Mike made for her.
 I used it to create these cards to share at his memorial in Minnesota.
-My mom selected the quotation, perfect for Michael.
+My mom selected the quotation, perfect for him.

 Uncle Mike and the kids.